 What books should I read?

-There are a huge number of books around the topic of “chemistry”, however when reading a book you should be doing it because you “want to read it”, not because you feel you “have to read it” in order to demonstrate an interest in chemistry.
+There are a huge number of books around the topic of “chemistry”, however, when choosing a book you should be doing it because you “want to read it”, not because you feel you “have to read it” in order to demonstrate an interest in chemistry.
 If you have read something that you found interesting, and it is relevant to your application, by all means include it.
 It is far more valuable for you to read something that you enjoy and find interesting.

 My question is not listed - can you help?

 Certainly - please e-mail the Chemistry admissions team and we would be happy to help.